hartwigmedical/gcpworkshop/README.md

 fastqc -o ./ -f bam COLO829T.sliced.bam
 ```

 With access to the Anaconda package repository, there are many different analyses you can perform on the data.
-Next we need to download
+Next we need to upload
 the output data to our bucket so we can view and use it locally.
 ```shell script
 # Copy the sliced BAM data to your bucket